Who Is Neville Goddard and Why He Still Matters

 This post contains affiliate links.
 If you click and purchase I may earn a small commission at no extra cost to you.
-See our full Affiliate Disclosure.

-Silhouette standing in doorway of golden light symbolizing imagination and the law of assumption
+Who Is Neville Goddard standing in doorway of golden light symbolizing imagination and the law of assumption

 Neville Goddard was born in 1905 in Barbados and later moved to New York City, where he became a lecturer and writer focused on the power of imagination.
-Throughout the mid-20th century, he delivered lectures that centered on biblical symbolism, consciousness, and what he called “the law of assumption.”
-Unlike teachers who focused on external techniques, Neville emphasized internal states.
+Throughout the mid-20th century, he delivered lectures centered on biblical symbolism, consciousness, and what he called “the law of assumption.”
+Unlike teachers who focused on external techniques, Neville Goddard emphasized internal states.

 The Core of His Teaching